 The greatest benefit to you is payment protection.
 Once the policy is issued, you are guaranteed 100% tax-free payments that will always be paid on a schedule you designed.
 There are no ongoing management expenses and no risk that payment amounts will decrease.
 Structures can be used to fund trusts for the protection of government benefits.
 Structures can also provide protection from the total dissipation of funds.
-Structures provide confidence, peace of mind and guaranteed performance.
+Structures provide confidence, peace of mind, and guaranteed performance.
 There are limitless design options available for your future payments when utilizing a structure.
-If income needs are expected to grow, inflation hedges can be put in place through cost of living adjustments or step increases in the structure payment amount.
+If income needs are expected to grow, inflation hedges can be put in place through the cost of living adjustments or step increases in the structure payment amount.

 What happens to my payments when I die?

-Any remaining guaranteed payments will be made to your designated beneficiary, such as a spouse, child, grandchild or nonprofit entity like a church.
+Any remaining guaranteed payments will be made to your designated beneficiary, such as a spouse, child, grandchild, or nonprofit entity like a church.
 All payments are made to your beneficiary in a guaranteed, tax-free manner.
 This offers unprecedented estate protection and peace of mind, as the payments to your estate would be tax-free like a life insurance payment.

 How safe is a Structured Settlement?

 Structures are one of the most conservative financial investments available.
-They are ideal investments for those who have been injured and cannot afford to be speculative with their future needs.
+They are ideal investments for those who have been injured and cannot afford to be speculative about their future needs.
 Structures are placed with leading life insurance companies, many of which have been in business for over 100 years.